Artchibald/WTW-illustrator-script/README.md

     <img src="imagesInReadme/WTW.png" alt="Logo" width="180" height="180">
   </a>

-<h3 align="center">A JS script that automates icon export processes in Adobe Illustrator</h3>
+<h3 align="center">A Typescript file that converts into ECMA 3 target JS file for use in Adobe Illustrator 2022.
+JS script that automates icon export processes in Adobe Illustrator</h3>

   <p align="center">
     Useful links